-The oldest, most heavily destroyed section of Rabenstein Castle right at the edge of the rocky crag dates from the late 12th century.
-The castle originally belonged to the lords of Waischenfeld.
-After the lineage died out it became the property of the Schlüsselbergs, who extended the front castle shortly after 1219.
-A lineage of royal liegemen is documented as early as 1188; they took over the name of the castle and also had a raven in their coat of arms.
-Ownership of the castle changed hands frequently throughout the centuries.
-After being destroyed at various times (1388 in the wars between the Alliance of Swabian Cities and the Salzburg archbishopric, 1460 in the wars of the Southern German Princes) it was rebuilt, extended and redesigned.
+Right at the edge of the rocky crag the oldest section of Rabenstein Castle, created in 1188 by Eschwin from Rabenstein, can be seen.
+At the beginning of the 13th century the complex developed.
+Among the owners of the castle, who changed frequently throughout the centuries, were the family of Schlüsselfeld and the Burgraves of Nuremberg.
+After being destroyed at various times - in 1388 in the wars between the Alliance of Swabian Cities and the Salzburg archbishopric and in 1450 in the wars of the Southern German Princes - the castle was rebuilt, extended and redesigned.
 The structural alterations in 1557 were particularly extensive, when after 300 years the castle again became the property of the Rabensteins.
 Daniel von Rabenstein altered it into a three-winged Renaissance complex, which was unfortunately destroyed again in the Thirty Years War.
 In 1742 the lineage died out.
-On the occasion of the king's visit Count Franz-Erwin redesigned the half-ruin in 1829/30.
-Today visitors can visit a castle museum, a park with owls and birds of prey with free-flight demonstrations, beer garden and tavern.
-The castle premises can be rented for conferences and festive events or overnight accommodation booked in newly renovated rooms.